tsing90/pytorch_semantic_human_matting/README.md

 For my code, there are two types of data:
 1. RGBA-png format: which means the image has no background (removed already)
 2. composited image + mask (alpha) image: the composited images have been composited by foreground and background already, and corresponding alpha matting images are also provided.
+3. backround images: which can fetched from coco datasets or anywhere else (e.g. internet), and they will be used for randomly compositing new image on-the-fly with foreground images separated from 1 (RGBA-PNG images), as described in paper.

 For example: